HITECHCRIME/HC_SG118_Inner_State/README.md

 ## Lyrics

 ```

 spent years in inner states
 had always one command

 ensuring fallback to awake
 when circumstances called

+spent years in inner states
+had always one command

+ensuring fallback to awake
+when circumstances called

+spent years in inner states
+had always one command
+ensuring fallback to awake
+when circumstances called

 best perceived years of the past
-were wasted on fool's errands, true but
+were wasted on fool's errands, true
+but
 procuring worlds only for them to die
-in self-doubts got me nulled and aphatic alight
+in self-doubts got me nulled and aphatic alight (aligned)
 too many pathways in my mind alight

 turned my form inside to an old soul (die)
 let me tell you despite your humble tries
 this ain't as easy as this flow, not your fault